end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-25-bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits.md

 ## Make data arrays much shorter

 Consider an algorithm that plays a [Morse code](https://en.wikipedia.org/wiki/Morse_code).
 Morse code defines 3 symbols that can be played: dots, dashes and pauses.

-For example, the following string "*Hello my name is Antoine.
-I wrote the BitReader library when I was 34 years old.*" (56 bytes) translate into Morse code as
+For example, the following string `Hello my name is Antoine.
+I wrote the BitReader library when I was 34 years old.` (56 bytes) translate into Morse code as

 ```
 .... . .-.. .-.. --- / -- -.-- / -. .- -- . / .. ... / .- -.